weffington/3-body-Project/README.md

 Enter velocity vectors in the same form (e.g. (1,0),(2,0),(0,0)):
 (2,2),(1,0),(1,1)
 ```
 You will then see a window pop up on your screen showing an animation of the 3-body simulation.
 This is a live animation of the paths of the three bodies.
 The x and y axes scale as the bodies move to keep each of the three objects in view.
-Below is a video of this process:
+A video demonstrating this process is available in the repository

 It is worth noting that the animation will slow down as each object gets closer to one another.
 This is due to using a numerical algorithm that has an adaptive step size.
 When each object gets closer together, the time step will decrease to increase precision, slowing the animation down in the process.
 This adaptive step size process is described below in the following section.

+To stop the animation, simply close the popup window.

 ## Methods
 This section will outline the mathematical and coding methods used to simulate the 3-body problem.
 As stated above, the three body problem can be modeled with the following equations: